Anon-Planet/thgtoa/guide.md

 We will recommend the use of the open-source Clonezilla utility for convenience and reliability but there are many other native Linux utilities and methods you could use for this purpose.

-So, you should follow the steps in [Appendix E: Clonezilla]
+So, you should follow the steps in [Appendix E: Clonezilla:]

 ##### QubesOS:

 Qubes OS recommends using their own utility for backups as documented here <https://www.qubes-os.org/doc/backup-restore/> <sup>[[Archive.org]][476]</sup>.
 But it is just a hassle and provides limited added value unless you just want to back up a single Qube.
 So instead, we are also recommending just making a full image with Clonezilla which will remove all the hassle and bring you back a working system in a few simple steps.

-So, you should follow the steps in [Appendix E: Clonezilla]
+So, you should follow the steps in [Appendix E: Clonezilla:]

 #### Windows: